jeffstieler/atlas-help/terraform/runs/starting.html.md

 must already exist to be connected to Github.
 You can create the environment with `terraform push`, detailed above, and then link it to GitHub.

+By default, all commits to the default branch of your repository and all commits to an open Pull Request will trigger a Terraform plan.
+You can disable a plan by adding the text `[atlas skip]` or `[ci skip]` to your commit message.